-When it comes to purchasing a commercial property — whether it’s your first purchase or your tenth — be sure to double check that you have considered the items listed below.
+Regarding purchasing a commercial property — whether it’s your first purchase or your tenth — be sure to follow these eleven best practices.
 It’ll save you time, and most of all, money.

-- Disclosures.
 Unlike residential real estate transactions, commercial real estate disclosures are less frequently used, but they are necessary.
-For instance, vacant land in a commercial transaction will require the seller to complete a vacant land disclosure.
+For instance, vacant land in a commercial transaction will require the seller to complete a Vacant Land Disclosure.
 More importantly, commercial real estate transactions can include business assets.
 Certain disclosures, rent rolls, financial disclosures, etc. will be necessary.

-- Zoning.
 Local governments classify parcels of land.
 These are called zones.
-Local zoning regulations designate businesses from farming or residential areas, protect natural resources and wildlife, specify lot sizes, or regulate the types of animals owned by landowners.
-For instance, a commercial property can be deemed worthless to a buyer who thought it could be used as a retail space, but the zoning regulations state that the property can only be used for office space purposes.
+Local zoning regulations designate businesses from farming or residential areas, protect natural resources and wildlife; specify lot sizes, or regulate the types of animals owned by landowners.
+For instance, a commercial property can be deemed worthless to a buyer who thought it could be used as a retail space, but zoning regulations state it can only be used for office space.
 If a property is not zoned for the buyer’s intended use, the buyer could be forced by the municipality to shut down or obtain a variance of use.

-- Environmental Survey.
-It is highly recommended that a purchaser obtain a professional assessment about the current and historical uses of a property to assess any environmental hazards.
+It is highly recommended that a purchaser obtain a professional assessment of the current and historical uses of a property to assess any environmental hazards.
 Buyers face HUGE financial exposure and liability for environmental contaminants on a property.
-Owners of contaminated properties are required by law to clean up the environmental hazards found on property, which can cost MILLIONS, and often bankrupt property owners.
-Having an inspection performed by an environmental surveyor is paramount in a commercial real estate transaction.
+Owners of contaminated properties are required by law to clean up hazards found on property, which can cost millions, and often bankrupt property owners.
+Having an inspection done by an environmental surveyor is paramount in a commercial real estate transaction.

-- Location Survey.
-A physical survey of the property will find any issues relating to boundary lines, easements, and setbacks.
+A physical survey of the property will find any issues about boundary lines, easements, and setbacks.
 An ALTA survey is the standard survey for most real estate transactions.
 Combined with a title policy, the title insurance company will then insure against problems not discovered in the ALTA survey.
 Closing without a survey means that you will have an exception to your title insurance coverage.

-- Utilities.
-Buyers need to confirm what utilities service the subject property.
+Buyers need to confirm what utilities service the property.
 This will include gas, electricity, water, and communications services.

-- Appraisal.
-The buyer will need to have the property assessed to determine the value of the property.
-If a lending institution is involved to finance the property, then an appraisal is required.
+The buyer will need to have the property assessed to determine the value.
+If a lending institution is involved in financing the property, an appraisal is required.

-- Hazard Insurance.
-It is important to obtain insurance for the commercial property.
-Be sure to determine ahead of time the cost to insure the building.
+It is important to obtain insurance for commercial property.
+Be sure to determine the cost ahead of time.
 Ask the seller to provide a current insurance declaration sheet for the subject property.